AnkitRoyy/Trex-game/README.md

 # Trex-game
-This is my first attempt in Github
+This is my first attempt in Github.
+I am using JavaScript to make this game.